-Andrew’s practice deals with all aspects of state and local tax (SALT).
-Though his primary focus is on New York State and New York City matters, Andrew handles multistate SALT matters as well.
+Andrew is the firm's Tax Practice Area Leader and the State and Local Tax Practice Leader.
+He deals with all aspects of state and local tax (SALT), and though his primary focus is on New York State and New York City matters, Andrew handles multistate SALT matters as well.

 Andrew has in-depth experience in the area of state tax residency and assists clients from the planning stage through the audit and appeal processes.
 Andrew counsels clients planning moves out of states like New York on how to accomplish their moves in ways most likely to be accepted by state taxing authorities on audit, while also allowing the clients to maintain some connections to their former home state.
 He also counsels clients, often in connection with a change of residence, on structuring transactions and ongoing business relationships to minimize the taxes owed by clients to states in which they are non-residents.